mlrun/mlrun/automation/scripts/clean_pipelines/README.md

 with flexible date filtering.
 You can use this as an MLRun function to automate pipeline cleanup tasks.

+**Warning**: This script performs destructive actions by permanently deleting pipeline runs.
+Please review the filtering criteria carefully and use with caution to avoid accidental data loss.
 ## Usage

 ### Step 1: Set up the project